• Skip to main content

 It is sensible to be selective about who you accept offers for your HMO from.

 • HMO buyers need to understand what running and managing an HMO involves.
-Ideally, they should already own an HMO or have bought HMOs before.
+The extra management, legislation, costs and admin.

-• HMO buyers need to know about HMO licencing requirements.
+• HMO buyers need to know about HMO licensing requirements.
+Like article 4 planning requirements and selective, mandatory and additional licensing with the local council.

-Choosing the right buyer can maximise the chances that your HMO sale will complete quickly.
-The risk of choosing an inexperienced buyer is that your sale will take many months, they may not be able to pay the price they have offered, or that the sale will collapse completely.
+The risk of choosing an inexperienced buyer is that your sale will take many months, they may not be able to pay the price they have offered, or the sale could collapse completely before reaching exchange.
+Choosing the right buyer at the beginning can maximise the chances that your HMO sale will complete quickly

 Tips to Help you Sell your HMO Quickly